myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > The second loudspeaker horn is useful.
 I just want that recorded.
 >
-> Everyone who used to ignore me is now pretending to be busy lifting bananas.
+> Everyone who once ignored me is now busy lifting bananas.
 >
 > It is fine.
 I forgive them loudly.
 >